sBaildon/sbaildon.com/content/writings/irl_pos/index.md

 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/554943818?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="stripe checkout as a pos"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-My best friend and I are in the business of [delivering choripanes](https://choripan.delivery)  from our grill to your door—but for one weekend, we wanted to take them directly to the people.
+My best friend and I are in the business of [delivering choripanes](https://choripan.delivery)  from our grill to your door—but for one weekend, we wanted hand them out directly to the people.

 We checked the forecast and spotted—due in 5 days, on a Saturday—the first predicted sunny day in a while.
 This would also be the first weekend Londoners could have social gatherings outside since the third Covid-19 lockdown.
-Perfect alignment!
+Perfect!

 Our kitchen is online only so we’ve never had a reason to own a physical PoS.
 We thought about ordering one for the weekend, but it looked unlikely that we’d receive any in time.